-Workload Views are provided in several workspace locations.
+Workload View shows how work is distributed over time.
+The Workload is found in several workspace locations.
 Start on Projects in the left-side navigation to access the Portfolio Workload.
 From there you can navigate to Package and Project Workload Views.
 Go to People in the left-side navigation to access Member, Resource and Group Workloads.
 To see your own, go to My Work in the left-side navigation.

 Be confident about workload and capacity #

 As work and resources change, LiquidPlanner automatically levels your team’s workload across multiple projects and dependencies.
 Workload Views help you stay on top of it all by showing how work is distributed over 30, 60, 90 and 180 days.
 Workloads display active, scheduled tasks.
 Tracking Only tasks aren’t included.
 Tasks drop from the Workload when they are on hold or marked done.

 Portfolio Workload displays availability and scheduling for everyone across the workspace.